- 2 Bedrooms

 During your Stay

-- Photograph on your arrival.
-Record the condition of the rental property immediately upon arrival.
-We also advise promptly getting in touch with the rental home manager with a report of any damages, along with your request for any required repairs.
+- Record the overall condition of the rental property immediately upon arrival.
+We also advise promptly getting in touch with the rental home manager with a report of any damage, along with your request for any required repairs.
 If there is a dispute about legal responsibility later, having the documented problems and contact attempts could be valuable.

 - Ask a local.
-Residents are a good source of suggestions.
+Locals are a great source of tips.
 Who better to ask where to get the best chicken wings, have a great night out, or the best areas for night life?

-- Make sure you protect the owner (and your stuff!) by keeping the rental locked up while you are away, just like you would in your own home.
+- Make sure to protect the property owner (and your stuff!) by keeping the rental locked up while you are away, just like you would in your own home.

-- Make sure you've packed all your belongings.
-Sweep every room in the home for left-behind items.
-Inspect bathrooms, the garage, kitchen cabinets, backyards, the pool area, and anywhere else your personal property might "hide".
+- Check to make sure you've packed all of your things.
+Sweep all the rooms in the house for left-behind possessions.
+Check bath rooms, the garage, kitchen cupboards, patios, the pool area, and anywhere else your gear might "hide".

-- Be sure to walk through the rental one last time and check for damages.
-If it is possible, do this walk-out inspection with the property owner present.
-If the property owner is not available, make certain to take photos of the property to record its condition.
+- Make a point to walk through the rental one last time and check for property damage.
+We recommend walking through with the rental manager whenever you can (often this isn't possible)..
+If the property owner is not available, make sure that you take photos of the property to record its condition.

 - Coligny Park - 2.0 miles